Configuring Databricks for Panther

 }

-1. On the role's details page, copy the ARN, and add it as the databricks_load_role_arn value in your configuration table.
+5. On the role's details page, copy the **ARN**, and add it as the `databricks_load_role_arn` value in your [configuration table](#step-1-make-a-copy-of-the-configuration-table).

 For additional support while creating a storage credential, see the Databricks [Step 2: Give Databricks the IAM role details](https://docs.databricks.com/aws/en/connect/unity-catalog/cloud-storage/s3/s3-external-location-manual#step-2-give-databricks-the-iam-role-details) documentation.